Hoh people: History

+The lifestyle of the Hoh, like many Northwest Coast tribes, involved the fishing of salmon.
+They also hunted large marine mammals off the coast, including seals, sea lions, and whales, for food and other uses.
+The tribe's population declined significantly following contact with European American explorers in the 19th century, which brought a smallpox epidemic.
+A census conducted in 1901 counted 64 total members.

 Though the Hoh (Chalá·at) are today considered to be a band of the Quileute tribe, the original Hoh language was actually the Quinault language and they were related to the Quinault.
 After intermarriage with the Quileute, the Hoh became a bilingual tribe, speaking both Quileute and Quinault, until the Quileute language was favored.
 Today, however, all three tribes have overwhelmingly adopted American English as their home language.

-The lifestyle of the Hoh, like many Northwest Coast tribes, involved the fishing of salmon.